AWildDevAppears/structure-docs/css/README.md

 A component is a pattern for a single module of a website (buttons, navbars, forms, etc.).
 Your component should be in its own file named after the component itself (e.g. `_buttons.scss`).

-If your component requires mixins (mixins that are NOT universal, they only relate to this component and nothing else), you should put these in a seperate file next to your existing component file (e.g. `_buttons.scss` could have a mixin file which would be called `_buttons_mixins.scss`).
-Try to follow a strict naming convention like this (`_<component-name>_mixins.scss`). this way you can see that these two relate as their names are very similar.
+If your component requires partial placeholders, you should put these in a seperate file next to your existing component file (e.g. `_buttons.scss` could have a file containing partial placeholders which would be called `_buttons_part.scss`).
+Try to follow a strict naming convention like this (`_<component-name>_part.scss`). this way you can see that these two relate as their names are very similar.

 The approach I have outlined is a more modular approach, meaning that each module can coexist together and can be easily moved.
 A page should require a module, a module should not require another module (It can require a base mixin though, I will explain this later).
 If your code is built well then you should be able to pull out a component from your sass files and place it in a completly seperate project and have it work straight away (with variables defined base mixins plugged in).